Toglefritz/flutter_splendid_ble/README.md

 - Handle connection errors and other exceptions.
 - Monitor connection status and other state changes.
 - Have a really good time.

+### Peripheral Mode
+- Advertise as a BLE peripheral.
+- Manage connection requests from central devices.
+- Offer BLE services and characteristics.
+- Send notifications or indications to connected central devices.
+- Handle read and write requests on BLE characteristics.
+- Control the visibility and broadcast power.
+- Manage bonding with central devices.
+- Monitor and handle peripheral connection states and errors.

 ## Installation